Estimating the entanglement of random multipartite quantum states: Algorithms for approximating the injective norm of tensors

 \subsection{Symmetrized gradient descent}

 Analogous to the power iterations method \cite{power}, we develop a symmetrized version of NGD, the symmetrized gradient descent (SGD) algorithm, to approximate symmetric tensors.
-It optimizes the Euclidean norm loss objective over \(R\) symmetric product states and hence estimates \(R\) cores, with each \(\hat{a}_r \in \mathbb{R}^d\) or \(\mathbb{C}^d \;\forall\; r \in 1, 2, \ldots, R\).
+It optimizes the squared error loss over \(R\) symmetric product states and hence estimates \(R\) cores, with each \(\hat{a}_r \in \mathbb{R}^d\) or \(\mathbb{C}^d \;\forall\; r \in 1, 2, \ldots, R\), leveraging symmetry to reduce the size of the optimization space.

+For $R=1$, SGD yields an approximation belonging to the symmetrized subspace of product states $\hat\phi \in \operatorname{s{PRO}}$.
+Similar to NGD, the gradient update step does not preserve normalization, requiring us to renormalize the cores after each update.